phofl/phofl.github.io/content/posts/benchmark_pandas_polars_v1.md

 ![](../images/pandas_benchmark/first_optimization.png)

 The pandas queries got a lot faster through a couple of small modifications.
 The difference is still bigger than I'd like, but this was a good start.
+Additionally, this optimization will reduce the memory footprint of your program signficantly.

 ## Further optimizations - leveraging Arrow